Relationships and Positive Behaviour

 - We approach rewarding positive behaviour as the practice that recognises improvement relative to each individual’s starting point.

-These principles underpin the academy’s Behaviour Drivers, the behaviour we wish all our pupils and staff to experience daily.
+These principles underpin the academy’s Three Golden Rules, the behaviour we wish all our pupils and staff to experience daily.

-- At Westbury, we have high expectations by attending school and doing our best to learn.
+- Ready: We attend school and do our best to learn.

 How the academy celebrates with us when we get things right